NairodGH/ComputerVision/README.md

 Inference is executed in JNI (C++ on Android) with adaptable network options (based on GPU availability and phone performance) under a Dispatchers.Default coroutine (for CPU-intensive workloads).\
 The result is then carried back to Kotlin where rectangles are drawn with separate colors and their class name as an overlay over the camera output.

+You can find in /tools the config file and python scripts I used/made during processes.

 ### What I did wrong
 - The videos I took and added to my annotation are all over the place, I didn't really plan on how I should optimally take them so they range from me picking them up 1 by 1 to spinning around with the object.
 - This caused a lot of blur which is really annoying to annotate since even myself sometimes couldn't tell if I should "teach" my model to recognize a really blurry object (I knew what it was from context but the goal of my model is to recognize generalistic patterns).